 Job opportunities in Nova Scotia

-The employment outlook will be good for Supervisors, supply chain, tracking and scheduling co-ordination occupations (NOC 1215) in Nova Scotia for the 2019-2021 period.
+The employment outlook will be fair for Supervisors, supply chain, tracking and scheduling co-ordination occupations (NOC 1215) in Nova Scotia for the 2021-2023 period.

 The following factors contributed to this outlook:

 - Employment growth will lead to several new positions.

 - Several positions will become available due to retirements.